eviltrump/eviltrump.github.io/index.md

 fact 2:

-hamas flag has a isaeli map on it
+hamas flag has a israeli map on it

 fact 3: